apache/geode/Troubleshooting-File-Descriptors.md

 One way to determine whether there is an FD issue is to use the operating system `lsof` command to list open files including sockets of any running process including JVMs.
 These include:

 * Java jar files
-* GemFire stats and log files
+* Geode stats and log files
 * Established and listening TCP sockets
 * UDP sockets